toprak1919/python-snake-game/snake_game/README.md

    ```
    python snake_game.py
    ```
+2. Use the menu to configure your game settings
-2. Control the snake using the arrow keys:
+3. Control the snake using the arrow keys:
    - Up arrow: Move up
    - Down arrow: Move down
    - Left arrow: Move left
    - Right arrow: Move right
-3. Eat the red food to grow longer and increase your score
+4. Press 'P' to pause the game anytime
+5. Collect different food types to score points and trigger special effects
-4. Avoid hitting the walls or colliding with your own body
+6. Avoid hitting the walls (if wall mode is enabled) and your own snake body

-5. If you lose, press 'C' to play again or 'Q' to quit
+## Game Controls

+- **Arrow Keys**: Control snake direction
+- **P Key**: Pause/resume game
+- **Enter/Return**: Select menu option or restart after game over
+- **M Key**: Return to menu after game over
+- **Q Key**: Quit the game

-## Game Features
+## Game Mechanics

-- Snake grows when it eats food
+- The snake grows longer as it eats food
-- Score display at the top left corner
-- Game over screen with options to quit or play again
-- Colorful graphics
+- Different food types have different effects
+- The game gets progressively harder as your snake grows
+- Special effects are temporary and will expire after a few seconds
+- Your high score is automatically saved and displayed

 Enjoy playing!